imclab/ender-bootstrap/README.md

    cmpletely, this is not supported by Bean and not required by Bootstrap.
-(2) with 3 arguments where the second is a string, (i.e. a delegated listener with a selector argument in second place) remap the call to `bean.on()` to put the selector first--Bean will eventually [support this syntax in the future anyway](https://github.com/fat/bean/issues/55) so you probably shouldn't rely on the selector-first style in Bean's `on()`.
+(2) with 3 arguments where the second is a string, (i.e. a delegated listener with a selector argument in second place) remap the call to `bean.on()` to put the selector first.
+This is only required for Bean 0.4.x, as of 1.0, Bean supports the same argument order as jQuery.
  * `$().trigger()` (Bean) has been modified to prevent it accepting (and throwing an error) on non-string arguments.
 This means that there are some events that Bootstrap fires that won't see the light of day.
 If